 We are all responsible for identifying potential risks and alerting our managers accordingly.

-Occasionally, reporting risk issues to the SMT, Board or ARC may require the presence of the risk owner or the person responsible for managing the risk if different, to elaborate on the risk report.
+Occasionally, reporting risk issues to the SMT, Board or ARAC may require the presence of the risk owner or the person responsible for managing the risk if different (the ‘actionee’), to elaborate on the risk report.

-The Leadership Team is responsible for ensuring that effective risk management is communicated appropriately throughout the organisation.
-Similarly where lessons are learned from less effective risk management practices these should also be disseminated.
+The LT is responsible for ensuring that effective risk management is communicated appropriately throughout the organisation.
+Similarly, where lessons are learned from less effective risk management practices these should also be disseminated.

-Consideration should be given to highlighting issues to the Corporate Governance Manager & Board Secretary and /or the Information Governance and Risk Management Lead.
+Consideration should also be given to highlighting issues to the Board Secretary and /or the Information Governance and Risk Management Lead.

-This Policy and the conduct of risk management processes across the organisation shall be reviewed no less than annually.
+This Policy and the conduct of risk management processes across the organisation shall be reviewed no less than biennially.